 Yoshi Jimenez

-Designer / Associate / Housing Advocacy Lead (she/her)
+Associate / Knowledge Integration Lead (she/her)

 Thresholds in architecture can be extended or brief as they help us transition from one environment to another - from public to private, light to dark, enclosed to open, bustling to still.
 Thresholds can diffuse or blur that moment of transition, invoking a sense of deliberate ambiguity.
 Or they can be definite, either defiantly untraversable or designed to make people hyper-aware of change.